NJ Aggravated Assault Attorney

 The distinct levels of aggravated assault charges can be understood as follows:

 4th Degree Aggravated Assault: Punishable by a period of up to 18 months in New Jersey State Prison

 3rd Degree Aggravated Assault: Punishable by a term of incarceration ranging from 3 to 5 years in New Jersey State Prison; however, there is a presumption of non-incarceration for first-time offenders

 2nd Degree Aggravated Assault NJ: Punishable by a period of between 5 to 10 years in New Jersey State Prison, with a presumption of incarceration even for first-time offenders.
 In addition, in some cases, the defendant may be required to serve 85% of the sentence imposed before becoming eligible for parole under New Jersey’s No Early Release Act (NERA).

-Are you or someone you know recently charged with aggravated assault in New Jersey?
-Let over 40 years of experience of the aggravated assault lawyer Breslow Law Offices aggressively take on your case.
+Are you or someone you know recently charged with assault in New Jersey?
+Let over 40 years of experience of a new jersey aggravated assault attorney at Breslow Law Offices aggressively take on your case.
 Get in touch for a free case evaluation to discuss your matter.
 Call 973-239-8000 for a comprehensive understanding of your charges, the potential penalties, and avenues that may be available to you as an alternative to conviction (such as the Pre-Trial Intervention Program) contact the Breslow Law Offices today.